evad37/rater/README.md

 - The source code is bundled, transpiled, and minified using `npm run build`.
 This writes two files to the `dist\` directory:
    - `dist\rater.js` contains bundled and transpiled code, with a source map.
 It is published to [User:Evad37/rater/sandbox/app.js](https://en.wikipedia.org/wiki/User:Evad37/rater/sandbox/app.js), for testing/debugging purposes.
    - `dist\rater.min.js` is the minified version.
 It is published to [User:Evad37/rater/app.js](https://en.wikipedia.org/wiki/User:Evad37/rater/app.js)  (the *live version* of the userscript), once the sandbox version has been adequately tested.
 Or [User:Evad37/rater/beta/app.js](https://en.wikipedia.org/wiki/User:Evad37/rater/beta/app.js) for beta testing.
+- External scripts (other than those provided by MediaWiki) are located in the `lib\` folder, and deployed to subpages of [User:Evad37/rater/lib/](https://en.wikipedia.org/wiki/Special:PrefixIndex?prefix=User%3AEvad37%2Frater%2Flib%2F).
+   - This allows the bundled source code size to be smaller, and easier to work with.
+The scripts can be loaded with `mw.loader.getScript`, which returns a promise that resolves when the script is loaded.
+   - These files must have licencing which, to be compatible with English Wikipedia (CC-BY-SA-3.0/GFDL), is permissive with regards to distribution, modification, and sublicencing.
+E.g. Apache, BSD, MIT licences are okay; GNU licences are not okay.
+See [comparison table](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses).
 ### Tooling
 - **eslint** for ES6 linting
 - **jshint** for ES5 linting ([ESLint doesn't support override for ecmaVersion](https://github.com/sindresorhus/eslint-config-xo/issues/16#issuecomment-190302577))